-Canine neuronal ceroid lipofuscinosis (NCL) is a rare but serious neurodegenerative disease in dogs characterized by the accumulation of ceroid lipofuscin in nerve cells.
-These deposits lead to progressive neurological impairments and ultimately to the death of the affected animals.
+Canine neuronal ceroid lipofuscinosis (NCL) is a rare but serious neurodegenerative disease characterized by the accumulation of ceroid lipofuscin in nerve cells.
+These deposits lead to progressive neurological impairment and ultimately to the death of affected animals.

-Canine neuronal ceroid lipofuscinosis (NCL) is one of a group of lysosomal storage diseases caused by genetic defects.
-These defects lead to a disturbed function of the lysosomes, the “recycling centers” of the cell, which means that waste products can no longer be broken down properly.
-Below we will go into detail about the causes and the disease process.
+Canine neuronal ceroid lipofuscinosis (NCL) belongs to a group of lysosomal storage diseases caused by genetic defects.
+These defects lead to impaired function of the lysosomes, the cell's "recycling centers," preventing the proper breakdown of waste products.
+The following sections will discuss the causes and disease process in detail.

 Ceroid lipofuscinosis in dogs